 - Stimulates lipolysis better than caffeine

 - Prevent vitiligo by protecting melanin cells from oxidative damage

-To further explore the skin benefits of centella asiatica scroll down on this page to check the summarised extracts of 48 science papers that we present below.
+To further explore the skin benefits of centella asiatica scroll down on this page to check all 63 studies on the skin benefits of centella asiatica that we have summarised below.

 Centella asiatica and cellulite